Joakim-David/GruppeOG/report/report.md

 it is integrated into our pipeline as a strict checkpoint configured to fail the build on any warnings.

+**ShellCheck** - our shell script linter.
+It acts as an automated quality gate by scanning our deployment scripts for syntax errors, deprecated commands, and security flaws like injection vulnerabilities.
+This guarantees that our infrastructure-as-code is both secure and reliable prior to deployment.

 ## Availability and Scaling